magwenelab/chronic_crypto_evolution/README.md

     - Genome annotation = FungiDB release 65 Cryptococcus neoformans var. grubii H99
         - GenBank = GCA_000149245.3

-All other genomes were annotated via liftover from the VNI genome annotation.
+All other reference genomes were aligned to the VNI reference to normalize the chromosome numbering and orientation between references.
+The mapping from the original accessions to the VNI-aligned chromosome numbers and whether the chromosomes were reverse complemented can be found in the genome_accession_mapping.csv file in WeavePop_parameters.
+The renamed and reoriented reference genomes were annotated via liftover from the VNI genome annotation through WeavePop.

 * VNII - CP091247.1, version=2022-04-07
     - Genome assembly = FungiDB release 65 Cryptococcus neoformans strain:VNII